Privacy and security statement

-No attempt will be made to identify users or their browsing activities except in the unlikely event of an investigation, where a law enforcement agency may request inspection of the activity logs, through appropriate legal processes.
+Unless you provide your personal information as part of the online service, no attempt will be made to identify users or their browsing activities except in the unlikely event of an investigation, where a law enforcement agency may request inspection of the activity logs, through appropriate legal processes.

-- issuing you with an online access code
+- issuing you with an online access code when you request it

 - responding to your enquiries

 - sending you information, notices, reminders or updates on Transport and Main Roads products and services.

 Transport and Main Roads may disclose this information to the Queensland Police Service (see Online Services above).

 Email correspondence sent to this site will be treated as a public record and will be retained as required by relevant legislation.